Why Is My Cat Peeing Blood?

 min read

-According to the American Veterinary Medical Association, some of the other signs you may see along with a change in the urine's colour include:
+According to Cats Protection, some of the other signs you may see along with a change in the urine's colour include:

-• Bleeding from places such as the nose, gums, eyes, ears or rectum, and bloody vomit or faeces
+• Bleeding from places such as the nose, gums, eyes, ears or rectum.

 Cat using toilet, cat in litter box, for pooping or urinate, pooping in clean sand toilet.
 A cat looking at her own poop in the blue litter box.
 Cat at home.

-Problems in the urinary tract can be in the upper part - the kidneys and ureters - or the lower part - the bladder and urethra, or, of course, both.
+Urinary tract problems can affect the upper tract (the kidneys and ureters), the lower tract (the bladder and urethra) or, of course, both.
 All of these can cause blood in the urine.
-Most of the cases we see are in the lower part and we group these diseases together to call them Feline Lower Urinary Tract Disease or FLUTD.
+Most of the cases we see are in the lower part and we group these diseases together under the name Feline Lower Urinary Tract Disease (FLUTD).

 As with all things, the right treatment depends on the exact cause.
 Underlying diseases will need to be addressed but most cases of urinary disease benefit from a change in diet and special attention to water intake.
 Some foods are used to dissolve certain types of crystals and stones and stop them recurring.
 Some types of stones will need to be removed with an operation because they can’t be dissolved.
-These cases will normally go onto a food formulated to stop the stones coming back again.
-Foods for urinary issues have slightly altered mineral levels, omega oils added to help with inflammation and some also have natural additives with a calming effect.
+In these cases, a cat will normally be given a food formulated to stop the stones coming back again.
+Foods for urinary issues have slightly altered mineral levels and omega oils from fish oil to help with inflammation, and some also have natural additives with a calming effect.

-When it comes to FIC and stress your vet may ask you to try and make some changes in the house too, to help the food to work and make your cat feel more relaxed.
-Things to consider include;
+When it comes to FIC and stress, your vet may ask you to try and make some changes in the house to help the food to work and make your cat feel more relaxed.
+Things to consider include:

-• Making sure all your cats have access to food and water that isn’t next to each other.
-The general rule is to have one bowl for each cat plus an extra one.
+• Making sure all your cats have access to food and water dishes that are not next to each other.
+The general rule is to have one water bowl for each cat plus an extra one.
 These should be in lots of different locations so even the most timid cat can eat and drink in peace.

-• Offer litter trays if you don’t already.
+• Offering litter trays if you don’t already.
 Again, ideally have one more than the number of cats you have.
 They should be in quiet, secluded locations and away from food and water.

-• Offer access to the outside is at all possible so your cats can explore and choose where to go to the toilet.
+• Offering access to the outside if at all possible so your cats can explore and choose where to go to the toilet.

-Ensuring your cat eats a well-balanced food that's complete and balanced for his or her life stage (not simply "all" life stages) is very important.
+Ensuring your cat eats a well-balanced food that's complete and balanced for their life stage (not simply "all" life stages) is very important.
 Some foods may have high levels of minerals that may contribute to the development of crystals and stones, which may then contribute to lower urinary tract disease.

 While cats with FLUTD are common, if you ever notice a cat peeing blood, never make assumptions.
 Always seek veterinary care first to rule out treatable diseases, and remember that the inability to urinate is a life-threatening medical emergency.